rkrull1956/argoTestingTakeTwo-WebServiceB/README.md

-# WebServiceA
+# WebServiceB

 ## Overview
-WebServiceA is a web service designed to test Argo Deploymen.
+WebServiceB is a web service designed to test Argo Deploymen.

 ## Features
 - Feature 1